hphelion/documentation/commercial/GA1/commercial.install-GA-DNSaaS.md

 ###Publish CSU contents

 1. Log in to the Horizon dashboard using **Target Credentials**.
-2. Click **Admin** Tab in the left panel.<br> The tab displays an option in the left panel.
+2. Click **Admin** Tab in the left panel.<br />  The tab displays an option in the left panel.
 3. Click **Updates and Extensions** and then select **Updates and Extensions** to open the Updates and Extensions page.
 4. Click **Configure** in the top-right corner of the page to display the Configure dialog box.

-5. Log in with Helion Content Delivery Network credentials. <br>If you do not yet have login credentials for the Helion Delivery Network, create an account.
+5. Log in with Helion Content Delivery Network credentials. <br /> If you do not yet have login credentials for the Helion Delivery Network, create an account.

 	a.
 On the Horizon undercloud dashboard, click  the **Admin** tab in the left panel.